withastro/docs/src/pages/en/reference/cli-reference.md

 ### astro telemetry

 Sets telemetry configuration for the current user.
-Telemetry is anonymous data that provides insights into what features are most often used.
+Telemetry is anonymous data that provides insights into which features are most often used.

 Telemetry can be disabled with this CLI command: